kennethd/coursera-getdata-009-project/CodeBook.md

 calculation than simple measurement.

-I decided to err on the side of possibly including too many variables, and subsetting the full set of 86.
+I decided to err on the side of possibly including too many variables, and chose to subset the full set of 86.

 My subsetting implementation is such that the regular expression responsible for selecting variables based on their names can easily be changed with no